Hula hoop

 A hula hoop is a toy hoop that is twirled around the waist, limbs or neck.

-Joan (Constance Manning) Anderson named the Hula-Hoop.

-Hoops can be used for hoop rolling, wheeled along the ground like a wheel with careful execution and practice.
+Hoops can also be used for hoop rolling, wheeled along the ground like a wheel with careful execution and practice.
 They have been used by children and adults since at least 500 BC.
 The modern hula hoop was inspired by Australian bamboo hoops.
-Common lore posits the creators of the plastic hoop witnessed Australian children playing with bamboo hoops while driving past in an automobile.
-The new plastic version was popularized in 1958 by the Wham-O toy company and became a fad.
+Joan Anderson witnessed Australian children playing with bamboo hoops while driving past in an automobile, naming it "hula hoop" after the Hawaiian hula dance and introducing it to the Wham-O toy company, who popularized the plastic version in 1958 and helped it become a fad.

 Hula hoops for children generally measure approximately 70 cm in diameter, while those for adults measure around 100 cm.
 Traditional materials for hula hoops include willow, rattan (a flexible and strong vine), grapevines and stiff grasses.
 Commercial hoops are usually made of plastic tubing.

 Origins

 Native American Hoop Dance is a form of storytelling dance incorporating hoops as props.
 These props are used to create both static and dynamic shapes, which represent various animals, symbols, and storytelling elements.
 The dance is generally performed by a solo dancer with multiple hoops.

 Before it was known and recognized as the common colorful plastic toy (sometimes filled with water or sand), the traditional "hula hoop" was made of dried willow, rattan, grapevines, or stiff grasses.
 Though they have been in existence for thousands of years, it is often incorrectly believed that they were invented in the 1950s.

 Author Charles Panati records a "craze" with the usage of wooden and metal hoops in 14th-century England.
-He reports that doctors treated patients with pain, dislocated backs, and even heart failure due to hooping.
+He reports that doctors treated patients who suffered pain, dislocated backs, and even heart failure from hooping.
 Panati also says that the name "hula" came from the Hawaiian dance in the 18th century, due to the similar hip movements.

 Hamleys, the world's oldest toy store, sold hula hoops when it opened its original shop in London in 1760.